Renee Zellweger is the queen of reinvention.

 Throughout her 30-year acting career, we've seen the iconic actress morph her body and her look for every character she plays.

 We first met a baby-faced Zellweger in the cult classic film Empire Records, with her adorable 90s bangs and brown lipstick, and later fell in love with the wonderful Bridget Jones, a role for which the actress famously gained about 15kg.

 In May, we saw the 50-year-old reinvent herself again, making her TV series debut in the juicy Netflix thriller What/If, which explores "the ripple effects of what happens when acceptable people start doing unacceptable things."

-Zellweger looks incredible in the show, rocking beautiful blonde locks and a taute visage, her gorgeous toned figure is poured into a slim white dress, her blonde locks blow-dried into a perfect bob and her incredible skin is glowing.
+Zellweger looks incredible in the show, rocking beautiful blonde locks and a taute visage, her gorgeous toned figure poured into slim dresses, her blonde locks blow-dried into a perfect bob and her incredible skin glowing.

 Most recently, we saw Zellweger transform herself again, this time into iconic actress and singer Judy Garland, in the 2019 film, Judy.

 The movie focuses on the later years of Gardland's life, when she was troubled by addiction to drugs and alcohol.

 The American actress looked positively glowing on the red carpet at the film's premiere in London in October 2019.

 Despite the rainy weather, Zellweger stunned in a pretty pink frock that showed off her very slim figure, and confidently strutted down the red carpet, holding her own umbrella nonetheless!